Hymie Weiss: North Side Gang leader

-Murder
+Death

-Jury selection for a murder trial of Joe Saltis, with whom Weiss sought an alliance, began on October 11, 1926 and Weiss and four of his men were sighted there.
+Jury selection for a murder trial of Joe Saltis, with whom Weiss sought an alliance, began on October 11, 1926, and Weiss and four of his men were sighted there.
 With him that day were his bodyguard Sam Pellar, gangster Paddy Murray, attorney William W. O'Brien, and Benjamin Jacobs (an investigator for O'Brien).
 At four o'clock that afternoon, Weiss and his men left for their State Street headquarters, Schofield's Flowers.
 The quintet parked their cars on Superior Street and rounded the corner to cross State.
 As they did, two gunmen hidden in a nearby rooming house opened fire with a submachine gun and shotgun.
 Weiss and Murray were fatally wounded by this first burst.
 William O'Brien was hit four times and staggered into a nearby stairwell.
-At the initial sound of gunfire, a panicked Sam Pellar drew his .38 and instinctively fired a shot in the general direction of shooters (this bullet unintentionally struck Weiss as he collapsed onto the sidewalk).
+At the initial sound of gunfire, a panicked Sam Pellar drew his .38 and fired instinctively towards the shots, unintentionally hitting Weiss as he collapsed onto the sidewalk.
 Pellar and Jacobs, both wounded, staggered back the way they had come.
 Bullets followed them the whole way and some chipped the cornerstone of the Holy Name Cathedral directly across the street.

 According to the Chicago Police, Jack McGurn was behind the tommy gun that day.
-Sam “Golf Bag” Hunt, was supporting McGurn from a nearby building, where police found his signature golf bag with a shotgun inside it after the murder.
-Frank Nitti is credited with masterminding the use of the machine-gun nest in Weiss’ assassination.
+Sam "Golf Bag" Hunt, was supporting McGurn from a nearby building, where police found his signature golf bag with a shotgun inside it after the murder.
+Frank Nitti is credited with masterminding the use of the machine-gun nest in Weiss' assassination.
+However, a witness, Charles E. McKibben, accused Pellar and Jacobs, the injured men, of having shot Weiss.

 Weiss is buried at Mount Carmel Cemetery in Hillside, Illinois, the same place as Al Capone and Dean O'Banion.
 He was succeeded as leader of the North Side gang by Vincent Drucci.